ipfs/specs/src/routing/http-routing-v1.md

 - `ProvideResults` is a list of results in the same order as the `Providers` in the request, and the schema of each object is determined by the `Protocol` of the corresponding write object
   - This may contain output information such as TTLs, errors, etc.
-  - It is undefined whether the server will allow partial results
+  - It is undefined whether the server will allow partial results <!-- TODO: maybe add Error field to `announcement` schema and use it in responses ?  -->
 - The work for processing each provider record should be idempotent so that it can be retried without excessive cost in the case of full or partial failure of the request
-- Default limit of 100 keys per request

 ## Peer Routing API